kdave/btrfs-progs/Documentation/Kernel-by-version.rst

 - prevent deleting subvolume with active swapfile
-- remove device count in superblock and its item in one transaction so they cant't get out of sync
+- remove device count in superblock and its item in one transaction so they can't get out of sync
 - for subpage, force the free space v2 mount to avoid a warning and make it easy to switch a filesystem on different page size systems
 - export sysfs status of exclusive operation 'balance paused', so the